-IDS299 CE Capstone Course for the Associate Degree 4 Credits
+IDS299 CE Capstone Course for the Associate Degree\ 4 Credits

-The CE capstone course for the associate degree is designed to assess cognitive, affective, and psychomotor learning that requires the command, analysis, and synthesis of knowledge and skills.
-The course integrates course-
+The CE capstone course for the associate degree is designed to assess cognitive, affective, and psychomotor learning that requires the command, analysis, and synthesis of knowl-edge and skills.
+The course integrates course-work, knowledge, skills, and experiential learning to enable the student to demonstrate his/ her level of achievement for entry into a new field or advancement in the current field.
+This is a self-directed, integrated learning opportunity that is the summation of the student's academic and hands-on learning experiences at the associate degree level.

-Prerequisite: Satisfactory completion of all courses and requirements for the associate degree and status as a Continuing Education student
+Prerequisites: Satisfactory completion of all courses and requirements for the associate degree and status as a Continuing Education student